nick-lehmann/SnakeCharmerGuide/games/README.md

 Annabelle drives a Renault Espace that consumes 5,8 l/100km.
 The next gas station is in 69km.
 She has 5 Liters of gas left

+Bonus Points: Will the drivers make it if they drive slowly (+10% efficiency)?

 ### ⛰📃✂️ Rock-Paper-Scissors [Dictionaries]